ifmeorg/ifme/README.md

 #### Mandatory

 The two primary configuration files that you need to change are `config/application.yml` and `config/smtp.yml`.
-They are ignored in git to prevent accidentally checking in sensitive information.
+They are ignored in git to prevent accidentally committing sensitive information.

 Copy the sample files to create your own configuration files: